pjsvis/simple-graph/README.md

 ## ⚙️ Environment Variables

 - `SIMPLE_GRAPH_DB_PATH`: Specifies the absolute path to the SQLite database file that the CLI (`src/cli.ts`) should connect to.
 If not set, the CLI defaults to `cda-import-test.db`.

+## 📦 Dependencies

+This project uses the following key dependencies:

+- **sqlite-vec**: Adds vector search capabilities to SQLite, enabling fast similarity queries for semantic search.
+- **@xenova/transformers**: Provides state-of-the-art transformer models for generating text embeddings, used in semantic search and node similarity.
+- **bun**: Optional runtime and package manager for fast development and testing.
+- **typescript**: Type-safe development and static analysis.
+- **sqlite3**: Core database engine for storing graph data and relationships.
+- **graphviz**: Used for generating visualizations of graph structures.
+- **undici**: Modern HTTP client for Node.js and Bun.
+Used as a dependency by other packages (such as SQLite or transformer libraries) for efficient network requests, not typically used directly in application code.

+These dependencies enable hybrid search (semantic + structural), efficient graph traversal, and rich data visualization.

 ## 📊 Analysis